DouglasUrner/GDP1-Unit-1/docs/instant-game-design-workshop/PITCHME.md

 * Please clean up your area
   - Return dice, cards, markers, etc.
   - Clean up scraps
-* Mark your game design with a sticky note at the top of the page
 * Place notebooks on the table by the door

 Note: